jon-harper/OmniBox/docs/tour.md

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-grid-para">
-Larger power supplies require the addition of a base extension shim (or a [:material-directions: extended Unified Base](#unified-base)).
-This mounts between the base and the bottom panel.
+A base extension shim mounts between the base and the bottom panel and adds 1cm of height.
+This was originally needed for the RSP-500 PSU.

+If you have printed the [:material-directions: extended Unified Base](#unified-base), this part is not needed.

 [:material-git: Extension Shim][git_base_extension]{ .md-button }
 </div>